againafter10/espfall2016-enterprise/README.md

 	* Top sold products
 	* The monthly sales revenue and purchases being made by the store

-### Guide to installing myBookstoreApp into your machine
+### Guide to installing myBookStoreApp into your machine
 Prerequisites - Must be having on the client computer before installation

 * A copy of JDK/JRE + Netbeans 7.x +